KYC process steps: what you can automate and where you still need humans

-Typically you’ll see three layers of validation to comply with internal policies and external regulations for customer onboarding and KYC remediation.
+Typically you’ll see three layers of validation to comply with internal policies and external regulations for customer onboarding and KYC remediation:

-Level 2 Senior analysts and compliance heads preparing reports, flagging risks and delving deeper into customer profiles.
+Senior analysts and compliance heads preparing reports, flagging risks and delving deeper into customer profiles.

 Traditionally, the processes of gathering data, compiling customer profiles and creating audit trails have been manual, but these time-consuming, expensive practices can make the cost of onboarding prohibitive for some of your products and services.
 The cost of gaining new customers can hinder your growth and make you more reliant on existing customers.
 But even existing customers can become a risk.

-And while it’s a well documented fact that existing customers are more profitable than new business, there’s only so much cross-selling and upselling you can do.
+And while it’s a well-documented fact that existing customers are more profitable than new business, there’s only so much cross-selling and upselling you can do.
 To fall in line with KYC best practice, you need to continuously monitor existing customers for material changes that impact their risk profile, as well as perform regular, scheduled KYC refreshes in line with your risk-based approach or wholesale remediation of entire customer segments if you update internal policies.
-Taking all this into consideration, a technology-led approach is needed to ensure you have the flexibility to amend you KYC processes in line with new regulation, or to scale up the number of customers you can handle with existing resources as your business scales.
+Taking all this into consideration, a technology-led approach is needed to ensure you have the flexibility to amend your KYC processes in line with new regulation, or to scale up the number of customers you can handle with existing resources as your business scales.

-which KYC process steps can you automate?
+Which KYC process steps can you automate?

-End-to-end KYC processing still requires a human hand at high-level decision points, but much of the legwork can be reallocated to Intelligent Process Automation.
+Holistic KYC processing still requires a human hand at high-level decision points, but much of the legwork can be reallocated to Intelligent Process Automation.
 Firstly onboarding, which done manually is one of the highest risk KYC processes with the lowest rate of return – in fact, data indicates that only 10% of onboarded customers generate any revenue in the first 12 months.

 We’ll look at each step sequentially as per the traditional methods but do bear in mind that many of these steps can be run simultaneously with process automation.